ysei/redis/README.md

 This is a small tool for disassembling 68k, 8085 and 6809 binaries.
 From the 68k family it currently supports the 68000 only.

-It has an extension to read a separate label file, supplying labels for addresses, constants, or complex data fields.
+It features an extension for reading a separate label file, supplying labels for addresses, constants, or complex data fields.
 Whenever the address is encountered in a jump or a absolute/PC-relative addressing mode, it is replaced by the defined label.
 The same applies for immediate data moves.

-It is possible to specify the start address of the vector table (usually 0).
+It is possible to specify the start address of the vector table (on 68k usually 0).
 The read values are automatically labeled with an appropriate name.

 The following options exist so far: